aajanki/yle-dl/README.md

 * PHP extensions: bcmath, curl, mcrypt and SimpleXML
 * setuptools (when installing from the sources)

-Optionally for certain type of streams:
+Optionally for certain types of streams:

 * rtmpdump (for downloading Areena audio streams.
 Version 2.4 or newer, preferably the latest development version from the project homepage at https://rtmpdump.mplayerhq.hu/)
 * ffmpeg (might be needed very rarely for some Areena video streams)